 People who walk on escalator, and people who use stairs.

 People who park cars with front side facing towards the exit.

-People who uses Neuro-Linguistic Programming for manipulation:
+People who uses Neuro-Linguistic Programming:

 - Tom Cruise – mostly uses NLP to promote Scientology

 - Oprah Winfrey: “NLP helps me to manage audiences and motivate them, It is amazing.”

 - Jordan Belfort – Wolf of wall street